 Are you looking for a cheap flight to Miami?
 Check out this special offer by Qatar Airways and save up to 15% on your flight.

 For some budget accommodation deals, use our Booking discount code to save 15% on all properties in Miami.
-If you’re more of an Airbnb person, you can also get $55 off your booking when using our Airbnb affiliate link.
+If you’re looking for flats, apartments or other similar accommodation options, you can also get $55 off your booking when using our Vrbo affiliate link.

 If you want to get off the beaten track in Miami and discover some of the hidden gems on this list, it’s probably a good idea to rent a car (this link gets you 10% off) and drive on your own.